Kenneth Ohlsson: Club career

 He scored a career-best tally of 13 goals in Allsvenskan 1976.
 A year later, in 1977 Hammarby reached the final of Svenska Cupen, the main domestic cup, but lost 0–1 to Östers IF.
-On 19 April 1978, Ohlsson won his only cap for the Swedish national team in a 3–1 friendly win against West Germany.
+On 19 April 1978, Ohlsson won his only cap for the Sweden national team in a 3–1 friendly win against West Germany.
 Many pundits thought that Ohlsson would get called up to the 1978 FIFA World Cup the same summer, but manager Georg Ericson ultimately left him out of the squad.
 The decision was met with much disappointment from Ohlsson, who had sought a move to a club abroad to play professionally.

 In 1980, Hammarby finished 6th in Allsvenskan, their best result in ten years.
 With players like Klas Johansson, Mats Werner, Thom Åhlund, Thomas Dennerby, Michael Andersson, Ulf Eriksson and Mikael Rönnberg – Hammarby started to establish themselves as a contender for the Allsvenskan title the upcoming seasons.
 Ohlsson later said:

 The highlight of Ohlsson's career came in 1982 when Hammarby finished second in the table, going unbeaten the whole season.
 In the following playoff to decide the Swedish champion, the club went on to beat Örgryte in the quarter-finals and Elfsborg in the semi-finals.
 In the finals against IFK Göteborg, Hammarby won 2–1 in the first leg away, but lost 1–3 in the home game at Söderstadion to a record crowd, missing out on the gold medal.

 After the domestic success, Hammarby competed in the European Cup Winners' Cup the following year, ultimately getting knocked out by FC Haka in the second round (2–3 on aggregate).
 Ohlsson decided to retire from football immediately after the second leg had been played, on 2 November 1983, at age 35.